-- Generate \$40,000 of third-party funding to support EPC general fund for Nature Center operations - Generate \$10,000 in Fairgrounds (non-fair) programming revenue from a varied program schedule - Generate \$10,000 of facility rental revenue at the County Fairgrounds - Oversee the development of 900 recreation and cultural service program with 23,000 participants - Secure a 4.5 average on program evaluations - Achieve 25,000 participants and \$230,000 in gross revenue for the 2020 County Fair - Achieve the designated annual revenue goals in the 2019 budget for the Friends of the Nature Centers - Successful completion of assigned 2019 projects - Raise \$25,000 from the annual nature center fundraising campaign.
+- Generate \$40,000 of third-party funding to support EPC general fund for Nature Center operations. - Generate \$10,000 in Fairgrounds (non-fair) programming revenue from a varied program schedule. - Generate \$10,000 of facility rental revenue at the County Fairgrounds. - Oversee the development of 900 recreation and cultural service programs involving over 23,000 participants. - Secure a 4.5 average on program evaluations. - Achieve 25,000 participants and \$230,000 in gross revenue for the 2021 County Fair. - Achieve the designated annual revenue goals in the 2021 budget for the Friends of the Nature Centers. - Successful completion of assigned 2021 projects. - Raise \$25,000 from the annual nature center fundraising campaign.